drewf24/world-airbnb/writeup/writeup.md

 | price\_caseMedian or Above        |   29.622 |       0 |
 | reviews\_per\_month               |    5.936 |       0 |

-The selected linear model for this model is:
+The selected linear model to predict Airbnb availability by reviews per month, minimum number of nights, whether the price was at the median/above or not, the room type, number of reviews, and the calculated number of host listings is:

 `availability_365 = 59.923 + 26.396*(room_typePrivate room)
 +115.98*(room_typeShared room) + 0.481*(minimum_nights)
 +0.461*(number_of_reviews) + 0.853*(calculated_host_listings_count)
 +29.622*(price_caseMedian or Above) + 5.93*(reviews_per_month)`

-Interpretation of two slopes for final model:

 Categorical predictor: Listings that are of room\_type: Private room, are expected to have, on average, an average availibility of 26.396